zoidyzoidzoid/awesome-ebpf/readme.md

 for ping requests and replies

 Few tutorials exist for network-related eBPF use cases.
-There are some interesting documents, including an _eBPF Offload Starting Guide_, on the [Open NFP](https://open-nfp.org/dataplanes-ebpf/technical-papers/) platform operated by Netronome.
+There are some interesting documents, including an eBPF Offload Starting Guide, on the [Open NFP](https://open-nfp.org/dataplanes-ebpf/technical-papers/) platform operated by Netronome.
 Other than these, the talk from Jesper, [XDP for the Rest of Us](http://netdevconf.org/2.1/session.html?gospodarek),